naqvisy1/HealthApp/README.md

 An application to demonstrate [Android Mobile Vision’s face detection API](https://developers.google.com/vision/face-detection-concepts) for an upcoming article.

-This README is just a placeholder; I’ll post a full README once the article is done.
+This README is just a placeholder; I’ll post a full README once the article is done.# HealthApp
+# HealthApp